DanyelMorales/PresidenciaM-xico2012/README.md

 ### why?
 Universities, Schools, and  companies working for Mexico Government should follow a uniform style for websites and documents.
 Building and designing this kind of projects is very expensive, and Mexicans pay for it through taxes.
-I think is not fare for Mexicans to pay for a website which should not change every six years, that's why I have created a wordpress theme which you can use for free.
+I think is not fair for Mexicans to pay for a website which should not change every six years, that's why I have created a wordpress theme which you can use for free.
 Theme's first version was deployed in "Instituto Tecnólogico de Cancun" website.